 Is Rock Climbing Safe for Kids?

-Nevertheless, rock climbing offers extensive benefits for kids.
+Under proper supervision and instruction, rock climbing is safe for kids.
+Rock climbing offers extensive benefits for kids.
 Besides releasing “happy” hormones called endorphins, which cause that feel-good feeling, it is a great aerobic exercise that burns more calories per hour than casual soccer or running.
-In addition, climbing develops muscular endurance and strength, flexibility, self-discipline, confidence, spatial awareness, problem solving, trust and communication.
+In addition, rock climbing for kids develops muscular endurance and strength, flexibility, self-discipline, confidence, spatial awareness, problem solving, trust and communication.

 Probably the easiest and safest way to get started in rock climbing is to take your child to an indoor climbing facility.
 Originally designed for experienced climbers who needed somewhere to practice in the off-season, indoor climbing courses have morphed into a thriving industry where kids, and adults, can acquire climbing skills in a safe, controlled environment.
 Experienced instructors can gauge your child’s physical prowess, skill level and motivation for the sport.
 They will also teach the basic techniques necessary to ensure safety.